Executive Office of the President

 3/10

-Elon Musk claims there are about 100 DOGE staffers and he has plans to double to 200.
-He also claims they are working in every federal Department.
+Elon Musk claims there are about 100 DOGE staffers and shares that he has plans to double to 200.
+He also claims they are working in every federal agency within the government.

 3/12